Velocidex/velociraptor-docs/content/blog/2024/2024-05-09-detection-engineering/_index.md

     condition: selection and (selection_PSEXESVC_in_service or selection_PSEXESVC_in_path)
 ```

-This rule detect when a new service is created with the name
+This rule detects when a new service is created with the name
-`PSEXESVC` or a service created with that name.
-While this is the
+`PSEXESVC` or a service is created with that name included in the path.
-default behavior of `PsExec` it is trivial to bypass this
+While this is the default behavior of `PsExec` it is trivial to bypass this
 rule.
 Viewing the [PsExec
 Documentation](https://learn.microsoft.com/en-us/sysinternals/downloads/psexec)
 we can see that the `-r` flag can change this service name to anything